ripsawridge/site/site/contents/articles/stack-changes.md

 finish.
 This means optimizing and installing our optimized frame over the current frame.
 In fact, we think of simply appending the new parts of our new frame to the end of the existing JavaScriptFrame.
 Optimized frames have spill slots.
 These will go right after the locals of the frame already there.
+The first job on entry to the optimized code (mid-loop, how exciting!) is to copy those locals into spill slots where the register allocator can track them.

-I will tweak this algorithm to remove the space in the full-code frame for the type feedback vector.
-After experiments with leaving it in place, I ran into complexity at deoptimization time, where the deoptimizer had to consider whether it was decomposing an OSR'd optimized function or one without OSR entries.
-This was undesirable.
+I altered the OSR entry point to shift those locals up one word on the stack, overwriting the vector slot from the unoptimized frame.
+My first approach, which ended in a hail of mysterious test failures was to leave the vector in place, and try to get the optimizing compiler to treat it as an "extra" spill slot.
+This became very complicated.
+For one thing, the deoptimizer had to figure out if it was deoptimizing a function with OSR entries or not, and do the right thing with the "extra" word in the former case.
+Also, Crankshaft optimized functions with an OSR entry can later be entered from the start, and this starting prologue would have to push an extra dummy value in order to remain in sync with the offsets to locals and spill slots established at the OSR entry point.
+Life was way better when I abandoned this approach!

 Consider also that optimized frames want to be aligned, so the replacement of code to use OSR also means moving the existing parts of the frame.
 Here is an